 As with most important props, more than one set of Tablets were made and used in the production.
-To our knowledge, only four pair - including this set - are known to exist.
-Mr. deMille wrote with great pride in his autobiography that he had one set of tablets cut from original Mount Sinai granite, used for some of the more famous publicity stills showing Heston holding them in his arms (albeit supported at the lower edge due to their weight); they are quite easy to spot as to their texture, grain and lack of side seams, and were not used in the film.

-The three sets of lighter-weight fiberglass Tablets were used for the Mount Sinai scene and the Den of Iniquity scene when Moses confronts the Golden Calf-worshipping Israelites.
-One pair of these prop Tablets was sold at Christie's New York in June of 1985 for \$81,700.
+To our knowledge, only five pair - including this set - are known to exist.
+Mr. DeMille wrote with great pride in his autobiography that he had one set of tablets cut from original Mount Sinai granite, used for some of the more famous publicity stills showing Heston holding them in his arms (albeit supported at the lower edge due to their weight); they are quite easy to spot as to their texture, grain and lack of side seams, and were not used in the film.
+The four sets of lighter-weight fiberglass Tablets were used for the Mount Sinai scene and the Den of Iniquity scene when Moses confronts the Golden Calf-worshipping Israelites.
+One pair of these prop Tablets was sold at Christie's New York in June of 1995 for \$81,700.
 Another pair, which were discovered in a garage and were extremely weathered from exposure to the elements for over 43 years, were sold at our 1999 sale of Hollywood Memorabilia for \$63,250.

-Offered here are the third - and arguably the finest - set of original Ten Commandments Tablets known to exist.
-With impeccable provenance, they were originally presented to a publicist for the film by Paramount executive Bernard Serlin, who kept them in his studio office.
+The third pair were sold by Profiles in History in 2004 for \$74,750.
+Offered here is the fourth - and arguably the finest - set of original Ten Commandments Tablets known to exist.
+With impeccable provenance, these were given by Paramount Studios to the The Sands Hotel in Atlantic City, New Jersey where they were on display.
 These Tablets retain the beautiful red and black-speckled patina of the Sinai-inspired granite, with translucent white engraved letters and nearly pristine edges.
-Two small holes are on the verso of one of the tablets (most likely from mounting in Serlin's office), but overall the Tablets remain in exceptional condition.
+Four small holes are on the verso of one of the tablets from mounting.
+Overall the Tablets remain in exceptional condition.